If you or a loved one have been hurt at work and been given medical restrictions, then you should follow those restrictions.

 Also, keep in mind that if you have difficulty doing your job within your restrictions, you should notify your employer and your doctor about the problems.
 This way you can have your restrictions changed, if necessary, so you do not sustain additional injuries.
 Overall, it is not a good idea to return to full duty work without medical clearance lifting the restrictions from your doctor.

 If you or someone you know has been injured at work Walker, Billingsley & Bair is here to help answer your questions.
 Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in work injury law.
 He offers a book about Iowa work injuries at no cost, risk or obligation.
 The book is called “Iowa Workers’ Compensation- An Insider’s Guide to Work Injuries” which includes 7 Deadly Mistakes to Avoid if You are Hurt at Work.
-To order your copy click on the book or Call Now 1-800-707-2552 (ext.
-811) (24 Hour Recorded Message).
+To order your copy click on the book Call Now 641-792-3595 or Chat Here Now.
 Corey offers his Iowa work injury book at no cost because he has seen too many hard-working Iowans from Cedar Rapids, Des Moines, Ft.
 Dodge, Newton, Pella, and throughout the state of Iowa hurt at work job make mistakes which cost them thousands of dollars.
 Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers' compensation laws.

 Finally, there is a book about Iowa work injuries that you can review in the comfort of your own home.
 For immediate assistance or to schedule your FREE work injury case review call 515-440-2852 and ask for Corey or Erik.